 How to Use Nintendo Parental Controls and Keep Gaming Safe

-Video games have become a much bigger part of kids’ lives today, with immersive 3D graphics and online features like voice and video chat.
-Many children want a home console, such as the Nintendo Switch, to play games solo or with friends, but for parents, this can raise concerns about safety.
+Nintendo Switch parental control features have become increasingly essential as video games occupy a larger part of kids’ lives today, with immersive 3D graphics and online features such as voice and video chat.
+Many children want a home console to play games solo or with friends, but for parents, this can raise safety concerns.

 Fortunately, Nintendo Switch parental controls offer a simple way to manage these risks.
 In this guide, we’ll show you how to set them up on both the Nintendo Switch and Nintendo Switch 2.